-PROGRAM AREA(S) AUDIENCE FREQUENCY DESCRIPTION CSU's Discrimination, Harassment and Retaliation Prevention Program for Supervisors Title IX and Gender Equity / Employee Training Center / CSU Office of the Chancellor All employees who supervise other employees Every 2 years Supervisors must identify, discourage, eliminate, and remedy any illegal discrimination, harassment, or retaliation that they know of or simply suspect.
-Carrying out this responsibility requires a thorough understanding of anti-discrimination laws and harassment itself so that supervisors can address problems effectively.
-Knowing the development and purpose of these laws provides a solid foundation for understanding them.
-This course explains the development and purpose of workplace harassment and anti-discrimination laws, and fosters a clear understanding of their importance and application.
+CSU's Discrimination, Harassment and Retaliation Prevention Program for Supervisors Title IX and Gender Equity / Employee Training Center / CSU Office of the Chancellor Every 2 years All employees who supervise other employees This course explains the development and purpose of workplace harassment and anti-discrimination laws, and fosters a clear understanding of their importance and application.
+It also educates supervisors on their responsibilities related to discrimination, harassment and retaliation prevention.
+CSU's Discrimination, Harassment and Retaliation Prevention Program for Non- Supervisors Title IX and Gender Equity / Employee Training Center / CSU Office of the Chancellor Every 2 years All employees who do not supervisor other employees This course is designed to raise awareness about workplace harassment and discrimination, and to foster a clear understanding of anti-discrimination laws.
 It educates employees on inappropriate conduct so that they can apply what they learn to everyday situations.
-CSU's Discrimination, Harassment and Retaliation Prevention Program for Non-Supervisors Title IX and Gender Equity / Employee Training Center / CSU Office of the Chancellor All employees who do not supervise other employees Every 2 years This course is designed to raise awareness about workplace harassment and discrimination, and to foster a clear understanding of antidiscrimination laws.
-It educates employees on inappropriate conduct so that they can apply what they learn to everyday situations.
-Federal law requires all colleges and universities that participate in federal financial aid programs to train faculty and staff on how to prevent, identify and report incidents of sexual misconduct to campus authorities.
 This course provides state-specific legal definitions of sexual violence, and describes victim protections, bystander intervention strategies, and school disciplinary proceedings.
-It also helps post-secondary institutions comply with the employee training requirements of Title IX and the Campus Sexual Violence Elimination Act (Campus SaVE Act).
-Through interactive case studies, videos and real-world examples, this course explains how to respond to known or suspected sexual violence which includes sexual assault, dating violence, domestic violence, and stalking.
-Examples are based on real cases that teach important concepts to build a safe campus community and create a culture that does not tolerate sexual violence.
-Employees will build valuable skills for assisting victims and survivors of sexual violence and reporting sexual violence.
-Gender Equity and Title IX Title IX and Gender Equity Employees Every 2 years This course provides practical training for identifying, reporting, and preventing campus sexual violence, as well as assisting victims of sexual assault.
-Interactive case studies and videos provide engaging educational content that explains how to respond to known or suspected sexual violence, which includes sexual assault, dating violence, domestic violence, and stalking.
-Examples are based on real cases that teach important concepts to build a safe campus community and create a culture that does not tolerate sexual violence.
-The course teaches employees valuable skills for assisting victims and survivors of sexual violence and reporting sexual violence.
-It also helps post-secondary institutions comply with the employee training requirements of Title IX and the Campus Sexual Violence Elimination Act (Campus SaVE Act).
-Sexual assault is an epidemic affecting college students.
-Federal law requires all colleges and universities that participate in federal financial aid programs to train their faculty and staff on how to recognize sexual misconduct, report incidents to campus authorities, and prevent sexual misconduct from occurring in the first place.
-This course also provides state-specific legal definitions of sexual violence, and describes victim protections, bystander intervention strategies, and school disciplinary proceedings.
-This course trains employees on how to recognize sexual misconduct, report incidents to campus authorities, and prevent sexual misconduct from occurring in the first place.
+It also meets the requirement for post-secondary institution employee training requirements of Title IX and the Campus Sexual Violence Elimination Act (Campus SaVE Act).
+Gender Equity and Title IX Title IX and Gender Equity Annually All employees Practical training for identifying, reporting, and preventing campus sexual violence, as well as assisting victims of sexual assault.
+Interactive case studies and videos provide educational content that explains how to respond to known or suspected sexual violence, which includes sexual assault, dating violence, domestic violence, and stalking.
+It meets the requirement for post-secondary institution employee training requirements of Title IX and the Campus Sexual Violence Elimination Act (Campus SaVE Act).
 This course also provides state-specific legal definitions of sexual violence, and describes victim protections, bystander intervention strategies, and school disciplinary proceedings.